We all have reasons for painting, but why do we paint?

 That's why we paint!

-The challenge of painting displays our courage and provides a sense of accomplishment.
 The American artist Georgia O'Keeffe said, "To create one's own world takes courage."